 Now, without any further ado, let me introduce the five products that’d helped protected my face from the harsh elements.

-Which Dermalogica Skincare Samples were used in Taiwan during Winter?
+Which Dermalogica Products were used in Taiwan during Winter?

 I was fervently using these five products from Dermalogica on a twice-daily basis.
 Here’s the sequence of usage.